mozilla/oghliner/README.md

 <script src="app/scripts/offline-manager.js"></script>

-And commit the changes and push the commit to the origin/master branch:
+Then commit the changes and push the commit to the origin/master branch:

 git commit -m"integrate Oghliner" --all git push origin master